Skip to main content

 1. Open your Web Analytics report for your project.

-3. Click New event and enter the exact page path you want to track.
+3. Choose Pageview as the type and enter the exact page path you want to track.

-4. Name the event to make it easier to recognize in reports and click “Create”.
+4. Name the event to make it easier to recognize and click Create.

 Custom events

-Custom events are useful for tracking interactions like button clicks or form submissions that don’t load a new page.
+Custom events are useful for tracking interactions like button clicks, form submissions, or other actions that don't load a new page.
 You can configure them by adding special class names to your HTML.

-The simplest way to set them up is by adding a class in the format AhrefsAnalytics-event-EVENTNAME to your HTML.
-Example:
+The simplest way to set them up is by adding a class in the format AhrefsAnalytics-event-EventName to your HTML.

 <a class="AhrefsAnalytics-event-signup" href="#">Sign up</a>